python-trio/trio/README.rst

                 goto fast_next_opcode;
             }

+       it looks like:
+       - for sync context managers, SETUP_WITH atomically calls __enter__ + sets up the finally block (though of course you could get a KI inside __enter__ if we don't have atomic KI protection)
+       - for async context managers, the async setup stuff is split over multiple bytecodes, so we lose this guarantee -- it's possible for a KI to arrive in between calling __aenter__ and the SETUP_ASYNC_WITH that pushes the finally block
+       - for sync context managers, WITH_CLEANUP_START atomically calls __exit__
+       - for async context managers, there again are multiple bytecodes (WITH_CLEANUP_START calls __aenter__ (i.e., instantiates the coroutine object), then GET_AWAITABLE calls __await__, then LOAD_CONST for some reason (??), then YIELD_FROM to actually run the __aenter__ body

+     - ability to go from stack frame to function object (maybe the frame itself could hold a pointer to the function, if available?) used for:
+         - better introspection (right now you can't get __qualname__ for tracebacks!)
+         - patching the KI protection gap (I think, assuming 'with' calls __(a)exit__ atomically)
    - XX add a nursery fixture for pytest

      this is a bit complicated because it requires some tight